knaidu/problem-solving/dynamic_programming/sequence_search.md

 ```

 ## Solution
-- Use recursion to test of a particular sequence exists starting from each cell in the matrix
+- Use recursion to test if a particular sequence exists starting from each cell in the matrix
 - For use an index variable to track where in the sequence we are and how much of the string is left to be compared
 - Use a cache to speed up computations, cache would store all the failed indices that we've tried in the past recursions